 Skip to contents

 The rqti package facilitates seamless content uploads to the OPAL learning management system through its upload2opal function, leveraging the OPAL API.
+In addition, there are useful functions to get a list of resources and exchanging existing resources in courses.

 Prerequisites